raymondworkshop/raymondworkshop.github.io/_posts/bookshelf.md

 #### reading-2023
 * [我做生意的心得]
+* [We Need to Talk: How to Have Conversations That Matter]
 * [JavaScript: The Good Parts](https://book.douban.com/subject/2994925/) by Douglas Crockford
 * [Antifragile](https://book.douban.com/subject/10545758/) by Nassim Nicholas Taleb
 * [Code Complete - A Practical Handbook of Software Construction](https://book.douban.com/subject/1432042/)